 COVID19: Due to the current situation I am working with clients and supervisees via telephone, Skype or Zoom.
 I have limited spaces available so please call if you would like to discuss arranging an assessment session.

 ECOTHERAPY/ECOPSYCHOLOGY: As well as working in the traditional counselling room setting I am lucky enough to be able to offer clients a unique opportunity to take the counselling outdoors and into the natural world.
 Using outdoor spaces allows us to re-connect and engage with the natural world and this can really support the counselling work and bring new perspectives to the therapeutic experience.
 I live very close to the beach with woodland and a headland close by making this work easily accessible.
 I am a member of Ecopsychology UK.
 This may not always be appropriate but if it is offered the decision to work outside on occasions always lies with the client.

 I not only bring 22 years work experience with me but I have faced and learnt to manage many difficulties and traumas within my own life.
-By being authentic and genuine I bring my learnt wisdom from those times.
-So it's from personal experience as well as my professional work that I know and value the support and help that counselling and psychotherapy can give us.
+By being authentic and genuine I bring my learnt wisdom from those challenging times.
+It's from personal experience as well as my professional work that I know and value the support and help that counselling and psychotherapy can give us.
 I am more than happy to discuss just 'how' I think I may be able to help you when we first chat.
 As a therapist I have been described by my peers as having warmth, wisdom, integrity and strong boundaries.
 I like to think I also bring kindness, honesty, care, creativity and some laughter to my work.
 I offer counselling in my dedicated therapy room which is on the ground floor and has wheelchair access.